certara/pyDarwin/docs/Glossary.rst

    (0,1)  ; THETA(2) Volume

-is **NOT** recommended (although it may work), as a searched parameter initial estimate ({ALAG[2]}) occurs before a fixed initial estimated ((0,1)  ; THETA(2) Volume)
+A searched parameter initial estimate ({ALAG[2]}) occurs before a fixed initial estimated ((0,1)  ; THETA(2) Volume)

-Each parameter initial estimate must be one a separate line Parameter estimate must be enclosed in parentheses, e.g, (0,1)
+Each parameter initial estimate must be on a separate line.
+Parameter estimates must be enclosed in parentheses, e.g, (0,1)

 .. _Nested Tokens:

-**Nested Tokens:** pyDarwin permits nested tokens to be used in the :ref:`tokens file<tokens file_s>`.
+**Nested Tokens:** ``pyDarwin`` permits nested tokens to be used in the :ref:`tokens file<tokens file_s>`.
 This permits one token to contain another token, to an arbitrary level.
-Note that using nested token does **not** reduce the search space size, it only reduces the number of token set the user need generate, and perhaps simplify the logic (although commonly the logic quickly becomes impenetrable).
+Note that using nested token`s` does **not** reduce the search space size, it only reduces the number of token sets the user needs generate, and simplifies the logic (although, commonly, the logic quickly becomes impenetrable).
 For example, assume that the search is to contain one compartment (ADVAN2) and two compartment (ADVAN4), and if ADVAN4 is selected, search whether K23 and K32 are functions of weight.
 K23 is not a parameter of a one compartment model.
 One option would be to simply write out all possible models: